Falafel Pita Sandwich

 - Remove into a serving bowl.

-- Top with extra olive oil.
+- Top with extra olive oil If you wish.

 - Warm the pita bread on both sides under a hot grill or a griddle pan.

 - Smear the inside of the pita pockets with hummus.

 - Arrange tomato and cucumber slices in the pocket.

 - Add a falafel.